 Professional treatment is necessary to treat drug abuse.
 When a client arrives at a treatment facility, a thorough evaluation is conducted, and they undergo medically supervised detox, if necessary.
-Once the detox is completed, an individualized treatment program that includes group and individual counselling, healthy eating and exercise can start.
+Once the detox is completed, an individualized treatment program that includes group and individual counseling, healthy eating and exercise can start.
 Clients learn how to live an active and healthy lifestyle that is free from drugs and alcohol.

 Addiction is a compulsion to use a substance, including alcohol, drugs or tobacco, or engage in a particular activity such as gambling, shopping or sex that may be pleasurable but interferes with a person’s work, relationships or health.
-The person affected by this chronic brain disease may or may not be aware their behavior is out of control, since it affects their ability to think, make decisions and reason clearly.
+The person affected by this chronic brain disease may or may not be aware their behavior is out of control since it affects their ability to think, make decisions and reason clearly.